stuffnting/11ty-notes/data-cascade.md

 If data is to be applied to a specific template, or a specific directory of templates only, it can be added as JSON or JS data files.
 Directory data is also applied to sub-directories.

-JSON will look for the following files:
+11ty will look for the following files:

 1. Content Template Front Matter Data